 Support by the Clarence Olander Fund and NCTM

 The purpose of this grant is to provide financial assistance to secondary schools for in-service education in mathematics.
-For 2014–2015, grants of a maximum of $4,000 each will be awarded to secondary schools.
+For 2015–2016, grants of a maximum of $4,000 each will be awarded to secondary schools.
 Costs may include honoraria and expenses for consultants, materials, substitute time, and conference or workshop registrations.
 No funds may be used for staff travel or equipment.
 While this grant does not fund the purchase of technology, proposals including professional development involving the use of technology to enhance student learning are encouraged.
-Proposals must address the following: need, mathematics content, scope of the plan, other contributing sources of funding, number of teachers and students impacted, distribution of costs, urban-rural isolation, and multiethnic student body.
+Proposals must address the following: need, mathematics content, scope of the plan, other contributing sources of funding, number of teachers and students impacted, distribution of costs, urban-rural isolation, and multi-ethnic student body and its impact on performance.

 I. Proposal Cover Form (Microsoft Word 2000 or higher required)